Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Set-MsolDomainFederationSettings.md

 ```

 ### -OpenIdConnectDiscoveryEndpoint
-The OpenID Connect Discovery Endpoint of the federated IDP STS.
+Specifies the OpenID Connect Discovery Endpoint of the federated IDP STS.

 ```yaml
 Type: String